ubports/docs.ubports.com/sdk/apps/qml/QtLocation/MapPolyline.rst

 polyline on the Map grows in direct proportion to the number of points in the polyline.

-Like the other map objects,
-`MapPolyline </sdk/apps/qml/QtLocation/MapPolyline/>`__ is normally drawn without a smooth appearance.
+Like the other map objects, :ref:`MapPolyline <sdk_qtlocation_mappolyline>` is normally drawn without a smooth appearance.
 Setting the opacity property will force the object to be blended, which decreases performance considerably depending on the hardware in use.

 **Note:** MapPolylines are implemented using the OpenGL GL\_LINES primitive.
 There have been occasional reports of issues and rendering